revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 <summary><b>Explanation</b></summary>
 <blockquote>

-- Employees contain employees as key and managers as value
+- Employees contain employee name as key and manager name as value
 - a `HashSet` is created with all the employee names
 - from the hash set all the manager names are removed by get the manager names from `Employee.values()`.
 - `removeAll()` method deletes all the values from the list that are present in a specific collection.